iSuslov/polymer-auto-import/README.md

 # polymer-auto-import
 Script that checks web components used in your .html file and tries to import definitions automatically.
 It will also remove all unused imports.

+## Key features

+Searches for usages in:
+- In `dom-module`
+ - All web components with names that contain `-`
+ - Animations in `entry-animation` and `exit-animation` attributes
+ - Icons in all attributes with name `icon`
+- In `Polymer({...})` initialization snippet
+ - Behaviors in `Polymer({behaviors:[...]})` array
+ - Animations in `animationConfig` property

+After that it looks for definitions in folders starting from the root project folder and creates relative imports.

 ##Install

 ``